 A favorite of mine, sadly it’s one that can only be enjoyed through memories and photos.
 It was Demolished in Nov 2015.

 Upon arrival, the local prostitute and resident crack head greeted us.
 The crack head was riding a toddler’s bike.
 Yes, a toddler’s bike!
 Both out and about enjoying the morning at 8 am.
-Visualize the scene in Friday where the oversized De Bo is riding Red’s bike.
+Visualize the scene on Friday, where the oversized De Bo is riding Red’s bike.
 Now you have an idea of what this was like!

 The Eastown Theatre opened in 1931, initially as a movie theater.
-It was converted to a rock venue in 1967 hosting some big names like Fleetwood Mac.
-In the ’90s like many other Detroit Buildings, this one hosted some raves in the ’90s.
+It was converted to a rock venue in 1967, hosting some big names like Fleetwood Mac.
+In the ’90s, like many other Detroit Buildings, this one hosted some raves.
 In 2010, most of the building was destroyed by a fire.
 The once ornate gold dome ceiling gone forever, traces remaining in crumbles below.

 Fisher Body Plant 21

 Visiting this plant was a bonus!
 It was not on our original tour, nor had any of us heard of this particular plant.
 Much like the Packard Automotive Plant, this is a big plant, but it is a fraction of the size.
 If you attempt this one, know there is a ton of staircase climbing.
 I can’t recall exactly how many flights, but after around about 16, everyone in our group except Brian quit.
 Much as we would have enjoyed the views from the roof, we were knackered!